TemmieDragoon/VendingMachinePro2/README/INSTRUCTIONS.md

 ___
 **Instructions**
 ___
 First Question: "The machine asks you if you want a drink.
-You can awnser this with yes and no.
+You can awnser this with yes and no."
-If you don't know what you have to type you can type help."

 Second Question(If you chose **YES** in the first question): "The machine asks you what you want as a drink.
 To see what you can order type: **HELP**.
 When you choose your drink it wil print a message and show you ASCII art of the drink."